zordicom/crisp_controllers/docs/getting_started.md

 # Getting started

-Here is an overview of the framework.
+Here is an overview of the CRISP framework (please check our paper for details).

 ![Stack overview](media/crisp_overview.png#only-light)
 ![Stack overview](media/crisp_overview_dark.png#only-dark)

-Overview

 - [ ] 1.
 The first part is the setup for the low-level controllers, i.e., [crisp_controllers](https://github.com/utiasDSL/crisp_controllers).
 - [ ] 2.
 Then, you will try to move the robot using [CRISP_PY](https://github.com/utiasDSL/crisp_py).
 - [ ] 3.
 After that, you can include cameras in the setup and other sensors.
 - [ ] 4.
 Finally, you can set up [CRISP_GYM](https://github.com/utiasDSL/crisp_gym) - the Gymnasium interface - and start policy deployment or teleoperation.

-## 1. Getting the low-level C++ CRISP controller ready
+## 1. Getting the low-level C++ [CRISP](https://github.com/utiasDSL/crisp_controllers) controller ready

 The computer running the CRISP controller needs a real-time patch for the controller to run smoothly and safely.
 You can check out the [Franka Robotics guide on how to set up a RT-patch.](https://frankarobotics.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel)
 On newer Ubuntu versions, you can use [Ubuntu Pro](https://ubuntu.com/real-time) for an easy setup.